-The subject is taught in a highly interactive environment over two intensives, each of three days duration.
-The first intensive is dedicated to aspects of utilising BIM technology platforms to identify opportunities for design quality improvement and identification of potential construction and operation period safety concerns, and elimination of those concerns.
-The second intensive introduces students to using BIM/Lean/IPD principles to ensure project processes ensure minimisation of waste and optimum timeliness of making necessary change in relation to design adjustments and safety risk elimination.
+The subject is taught in a highly interactive environment dedicated to aspects of utilising BIM technology platforms to identify opportunities for design quality improvement and identification of potential construction and operation period safety concerns, and elimination of those concerns.
+The subject introduces students to using BIM/Lean/IPD principles to ensure project processes ensure minimisation of waste and optimum timeliness of making necessary change in relation to design adjustments and safety risk elimination.

 |Faculty||Faculty of Society & Design|

 1. Analyse BIM/Lean/IPD technology platforms to enhance design quality.